 It is a swelling of the cartilage in the rib cage.
 This condition is also known as Tietze’s syndrome or chest wall pain.
 This causes pain under left rib cage when breathing.

 Usually, this condition affects the cartilage where the upper ribs connected to the breastbone, an area called as the costosternal joint.
 The left rib pain caused by Tietze’s syndrome can range from mild to severe.

 People with Tietze’s syndrome often experience sharp pain on left side under ribs, chest pain in the upper and middle rib area on either side of the breastbone.
 The pain due to Tietze’s syndrome often goes away within a few weeks, but sometimes it may require treatment.

 Pleurisy causes inflammation of pleura (a thin layer of tissue that covers the inner side of the chest cavity and a layer of tissue that surrounds the lungs).

 During the inhalation and exhalation process, pleura can rub together.
 Sometimes, the rubbing may lead to inflammation of pleura.
 This inflammation is termed as pleurisy.

-The symptoms include sudden or sharp pain under left rib cage, shortness of breath, stabbing chest pain when breathing, coughing, bending down or lying down, feeling this discomfort on the left side of stomach and back pain, and pain on the right or left side of the upper chest.
+The symptoms include sudden or sharp pain under left rib cage, shortness of breath, stabbing chest pain when breathing, coughing, bending down or lying down, left rib pain when coughing, feeling this discomfort on the left side of stomach and back pain, and pain on the right or left side of the upper chest.